xkshan97/Under-review-papers/README.md

-This folder is designated for the 1851 Scholarship application and contains a completed paper that is currently undergoing internal review.
+This folder is designated for postdoc position application and contains a completed paper that is currently undergoing internal review.
 Therefore, we cannot submit it to arXiv.
 I apologize for any inconvenience.